Fatma Şakir Memik: Early life

 Fatma Şakir was born to Şakir, a baker and flour trader, and his spouse Cemile in Akviran village of Safranbolu, Ottoman Empire in 1903.

 She was schooled in her hometown.
 At the age of eight, she moved with her father to Istanbul, where she attended Bayezid girls' school and Bezmiâlem Valide Sultan School.
 After finishing the high school in 1923, she was educated in medicine at Darülfünun, today Istanbul University.
 In 1929, she graduated ranking first in class.
 Between 1929 and 1931, she conducted her medical specialization at Vakıf Gureba Hospital, today School of Medicine Hospital of Bezmialem Foundation University.

 Physician

-Fatma Şakir served as an assistant physician at Heybeliada Sanatorium from January 31 to October 6 in 1932.
-She was then assigned to Vakıf Gureba Hospital serving between October 9, 1932 and June 1, 1933.
+Fatma Şakir served as an assistant physician at Heybeliada Sanatorium from January 31 to October 6, 1932.
+She was then assigned to Vakıf Gureba Hospital serving between October 9, 1932, and June 1, 1933.
 She became a specialist doctor for Internal medicine after receiving the Board certification in 1934.
 The next year, she was appointed clinic chief at the same hospital.